3 Skills Premeds Must Develop Before Applying to Medical School

 How to Learn the Art of Empathy as a Premed

-There are various ways to to practice becoming an empathetic person.
+There are various ways to practice becoming an empathetic person.
 Take courses like anthropology to help you understand the lives of people from different walks of life.
 Make friends with people from diverse communities to help you appreciate the reasons people have different viewpoints.
-This helps you relate with others better, which comes in handy when dealing with different patients everyday.
+This helps you relate with others better, which comes in handy when dealing with different patients every day.

 Traveling helps you achieve empathy whether your travel locally or internationally.
 This opens your eyes to different cultures.
 That way, you understand different backgrounds and lifestyles and how they differ from yours.
 Understanding how to exercise empathy towards different types of people before applying to medical school is key to becoming a good doctor someday.